 -

-Seating.
+Chairs.
 Wood, upholstered.
 20th century, following the French school.
-Set of seating furniture with antique-style textile upholstery and carved wooden frame decorated with plant elements and openwork areas (armchair), composed of a three-seater armchair and four high-backed armchairs with partially upholstered arms.
+A seating furniture set with antique-style textile upholstery and a carved wooden frame decorated with plant motifs and openwork areas (armchair), comprising a three-seater armchair and four high-backed armchairs with partially upholstered arms.
 The shapes and decoration are inspired by French models common during the 19th century.

 · Size: 177x71x113 cms Butacas: 77x65x108 cms